Matt Walker (drummer): Biography

 In 2002, Matt filled in for an ailing Butch Vig during Garbage's European tour.

 In 2003, he release an album under the band, Beautiful Assassins, called Preamp on the label Positron!
 Records.

 In 2005, he played on Garbage's album, Bleed Like Me, and also recorded and toured with Billy Corgan to promote the solo album, TheFutureEmbrace.

 Walker has played drums with Morrissey since 2006, appearing on his albums Years of Refusal, Swords, World Peace Is None of Your Business, Low in High School and I Am Not a Dog on a Chain.

 Walker was also a member of the band the MDR (the Most Dangerous Race), which appeared on the 2007 MySpace/SPIN Smashing Pumpkins tribute album performing "Signal to Noise," an unreleased Smashing Pumpkins song.

 He rejoined the Pumpkins on percussion during the Chicago dates of their 20th anniversary tour in November and December 2008.

 While on hiatus from Morrissey, Matt writes songs and performs under the name "of1000faces" with various singers and musicians.
 Under his own name in 2009, Walker co-wrote with Adam Ant and Morrissey/Ant guitarist Boz Boorer, as well as drummed on, the track Marrying The Gunner's Daughter, the quasi-title track of Ant's 2013 album Adam Ant Is the Blueblack Hussar in Marrying the Gunner's Daughter.

-Walker performed with the Pumpkins again at a benefit concert at the Metro in Chicago, in July 2010 for an encore of "1979."
+Walker performed with the Pumpkins at a benefit concert at the Metro in Chicago, in July 2010 for an encore of "1979.

-As of 2014, Walker has been working closely with Billy Corgan to remix many of the tracks due to appear on the upcoming Adore reissue.

 In 2016, Walker again filled in for Butch Vig during the first leg of Garbage's European tour, as well as the entirety of the European leg of their 2019 tour.